aliaksandr-klimovich/test-frw/doc.md

 - Implement api for checker: on_check, on_passed, on_failed...
 - Update basic test cases.
 - Implement "between" comparison.
-- Modify traceback-s to show only line where comparison is fired.
+- (?)
+Modify traceback-s to show only line where comparison is fired.
+- Implement text test writer.